richardvenneman/floatl/README.md

 There are several libraries available that implement the Float Label Pattern, most notably [floatlabels.js](https://github.com/clubdesign/floatlabels.js) and [FloatLabel.js](https://github.com/m10l/FloatLabel.js).
 However, these libraries did not quite fulfill the requisites I had in mind (see features above) and I did not find any Bower compatible libraries when I started this project.
 Furthermore I like to use a well-maintained library.
 Since we're using this library in production at [Cityspotters](https://www.cityspotters.com) I'm keeping this library up to date.

+## TODO

+- Support auto binding of elements with `js-floatl` className

 ## Contributing

 Everyone is encouraged to help improve this project.
 Here are a few ways you can help: